nima-farnoodian/odoo-carpooling/README.md

 ![App Image](./files/example_image.png)

-## Contribution to Odoo
+## Contribution

-Odoo Carpooling app has been added to a forked repository at https://github.com/nima-farnoodian/odoo under carpooling branch.
-The pull request has been sent on August 18, 2022, which can be found on https://github.com/odoo/odoo/pull/98431.
+Odoo Carpooling app is open to any contribution.
+Please feel free to fork the repo and extend it with more features.